yeesian/ArchGDAL.jl/README.md

 ArchGDAL.jl uses [JuliaFormatter.jl](https://github.com/domluna/JuliaFormatter.jl) as
 an autoformatting tool, and uses the options in [`.JuliaFormatter.toml`](https://github.com/yeesian/ArchGDAL.jl/blob/master/.JuliaFormatter.toml).

-To format code, `cd` to the ArchGDAL.jl directory, then run:
+If you wish to format code, `cd` to the ArchGDAL.jl directory, then run:
 ```julia
 ] add JuliaFormatter@0.13.10
 using JuliaFormatter
 format("src")
 ```

-A continuous integration check verifies that all PRs made to ArchGDAL.jl have passed the formatter.

 ### Dependencies
 To manage the dependencies of this package, we work with [environments](https://pkgdocs.julialang.org/v1.6/environments/):